 I’m gonna go on record right now and say this is one of my very favorite Project Organize Your ENTIRE Life projects ever!

+So cool, so easy, and so perfect for storing your #5RingsToStopYelling.
 Here’s Julee with the full how-to…

 Now that my daughter is six-going-on-sixteen, the number of necklaces, bracelets, rings, hair clips and other accessories in our home seems to be multiplying by the hour.